Tip: You can use filters for better results

 - Workflow: A basic workflow will be created with just one workflow node.
 You will need to continue configurations from there later on.
 For our scenario, the workflow name that will be created will be “CONTRACT_BASIC”.

 - Workflow status field: There is no need to add a Status field to your model, it’s generated automatically and will be used by the workflow.
+They are not visible on the frontend.

 - Project field: There is no need to add a Project field to your model, it’s generated automatically.
+They are not visible on the frontend.

-- Default form with “Action type: CREATE”: This form contains all your object fields and if you don’t create a custom form, this default form will open when you create a new object record.
+- Default form (with “Action type: CREATE”): This form contains all your object fields and if you don’t create a custom form, this default form will open when you create a new object record.

 We now have the contract object in the system, and in the next step, we’re going to configure what’s needed to process contracts in the system.
 The following requirements should be met, depending on the purpose you want to achieve: